Rivukis/Deft/README.md

     }
 }

-// create the tester
+// Create the tester object
 let myTester = RIVTester()

-// make your tests
+// Make your tests
 let subject = FizzBuzz()

 myTester.addTest(description: "amount of answers", failureMessage: "resulting array count should equal one more than the number passed in") {